sunilabrahamindia/sunilabraham/amaa/edrl.md

   </li>

   <li>
-    The Role of Religions in Dalit Liberation: Some Reflections
+    <a href="/amaa/role-of-religion-dalit-liberation/">The Role of Religions in Dalit Liberation: Some Reflections</a>
   </li>

   <li>